srinikhil-07/Smart-Timer/README.md

 # Smart-Timer
-Timer web app that tracks productivity
+Timer full stack web app to track my productivity.

-General idea:
+Inspired by POMODORO technique, I wanted to track my timer quality.

-1. Basic timer UI,
+Not every session is focused, so this web app should track the type of activity I do and the quality of it.

-2. After evry timer reset/finish, send timer quality to backend,
+[] HTML/CSS/JS frontend
-3. Backend is Google cloud app engine with Firebase storage
+[] GCP App-Engine backend
-4. Analytics on last n days or today's/yesterday's timer quality of output
+[] Backend is NodeJS with Express framework

-Backend work in progress.
+Still a work in progress.

-Front end basic UI for now.
+I am noting down my ideas and issues here https://github.com/Nikhil0487/Smart-Timer/projects/2

 ![alt text](https://github.com/Nikhil0487/Smart-Timer/blob/main/Timer.png)